adopted-ember-addons/ember-data-factory-guy/docs/advanced.md

 ## Ember Data Model Fragments

+LEGACY DOCUMENTATION.
+Support removed from v7.
+If you need fragments support, you'll need to remain on v6, or consider replacing fragments with a later version of ember-data that provides fragment-like features.

 As of 2.5.2 you can create factories which contain [ember-data-model-fragments](https://github.com/lytics/ember-data-model-fragments).
 Setting up your fragments is easy and follows the same process as setting up regular factories.
 The mapping between fragment types and their associations are like so:

 | Fragment Type   | Association            |